sushmaakoju/study-work-reports/README.md

 # study-work-reports: Sushma Akoju, she/her/hers

-This repository was created since lot of people asked me "how do we know you mean what you say?".
-No one does.
-We don't.
-But I have a mind of my own.
+This repository was added since I felt compelled to show work experiences and course projects worked on since many people ask me about proof of works, study and research.
+I do not prefer to display or promote skills.
+I generally like learning.
+These works demonstrate my journey, my contributions, learning summaries.
+If any of works included other member's contributions, I have explicitly mentioned the same.
+This record also refuses any false claims of ownership of any of these works.

+**For employment based records, respective Human Resource contacts were provided.**

 ## Research Interests
-first order and higher order logic & reasoning in language, morality in AI and moral reasoning in language, normative phenomenology, category theory, and coalgebra.
+Formal verification of AI systems.
+Interests: first-order and higher-order logic & reasoning in language, automated reasoning, constructive and substructural logic, automata, mathematical consciousness, morality in AI and moral reasoning in language, normative phenomenology, category theory, coalgebra.

 ## Details of courses, work projects

-Adding works while at each of the following 6 universities, my non-stop journey of never-ending-learning is ongoing:
+Adding works while at each one of the following 6 universities, my non-stop journey of never-ending-learning is ongoing:

 1. <a href="https://github.com/sushmaakoju/study-work-reports/tree/main/university-of-arizona">University of Arizona: Ongoing, PhD, since Fall 2022</a>.